shebistar/infra-challenge/README.md

 ## Interesting files:

-- vpc.tf (Definition for VPC, take a look in case you have overlaping with another VPC)
+- `vpc.tf` (Definition for VPC, take a look in case you have overlaping with another VPC)
-- security-groups.tf (Definition for Security Groups, in case port 22 is not enough, update the policy)
+- `security-groups.tf` (Definition for Security Groups, in case port 22 is not enough, update the policy)
-- versions.tf: In case an update is needed on any of the modules
+- `versions.tf`: In case an update is needed on any of the modules
-- eks-cluster.tf: You can define versions for EKS and instance types for worker nodes, as well as the Auto Scalling Group Desired Capacity)
+- `eks-cluster.tf`: You can define versions for EKS and instance types for worker nodes, as well as the Auto Scalling Group Desired Capacity)

-### Starting with Terraform to deploy EKS
+## Starting with Terraform to deploy EKS

-#### 1. Initialize terraform
+### 1. Initialize terraform

-### Go to terraform directory:
+#### Go to terraform directory:

 	$ cd terraform